Professional practice

 Examples of Recent Cases

-• SMA Investment Holdings Ltd v Harbour Fund II LP [2023] EWHC 428 (Comm) and Re Smith [2022] EWHC 3053 (Comm): Acted as junior counsel in the ‘Orb Litigation’, involving claims for the transfer of shares and the removal of trustees, following the judgment of Foxton J in [2021] EWHC 1272 (Comm), which determined the equitable rights in a variety of assets following a major fraud.
+• SMA Investment Holdings Ltd v Harbour Fund II LP [2023] EWHC 428 (Comm) and Re Smith [2022] EWHC 3053 (Comm): Acted in the ‘Orb Litigation’, involving claims for the transfer of shares and the removal of trustees, following the judgment of Foxton J in [2021] EWHC 1272 (Comm), which determined the equitable rights in a variety of assets following a major fraud.

 Commercial dispute resolution